Contributed by Anthea Skinner

 Parking with Prams spaces are usually offered by private car park operators as a courtesy to parents who require extra space to make it easier to get their children in and out of car seats and manage their prams easily.
 They’re located close to entrances to help parents safely move children through high traffic areas.
 Parking operators offer these spaces to make it easier for parents and their children to use their services and purchase their products.

 While there is no denying that making life easier for parents with young children is a good thing, Disability Parking Permit holders can find it frustrating when these courtesy spaces significantly outnumber Disability Access parking.
 It doesn’t seem fair.

-Disability Access parking is a vital service for people with disabilities.
+Disability Access parking is a vital service for people with disability.
 In many cases, if there are no accessible spaces available a person with a disability will have no option but to return home as they need the extra space to get in and out of their cars.
-This is why using larger Parking with Pram spaces can be a tempting alternative for people with disabilities when accessible spaces are full.
+This is why using larger Parking with Pram spaces can be a tempting alternative for people with disability when accessible spaces are full.

 So what are the rules around Parking with Prams spaces, and is it legal for Disability Parking Permit holders to park there?

 From a legal standpoint, Parking with Prams and Disability Access parking are very different.
 First and foremost, all parking providers in Australia are required by law to provide Disability Access parking.
 In contrast, Parking with Prams spaces are simply a courtesy and typically not enforced by parking providers^.

 By law, all local councils and businesses like shopping centres and medical centres must provide Disability Access parking.
 There are laws governing how large these spaces must be, where they should be situated and the minimum number of spaces required (learn more about the requirements for Disability Access Parking here).